 Post-processing via Photoshop CC + Nik plug-ins.

-Bottom line: September 23, 1973, was the day that the great Chilean poet, Pablo Neruda, died.
-Today we honor his connection to astronomy.
+Bottom line: On September 23, 1973, the great Chilean poet, Pablo Neruda, passed away.
+Fifty years later, we honor his connection to astronomy.